w3f/polkadot-wiki/docs/learn/learn-account-generation.md

 [Polkadot-JS UI](#polkadot-js-ui), although this option is disabled by default.
 More info about the Polkadot-JS UI can be found on [the dedicated page](../general/polkadotjs-ui.md).

-Please note that as this keeps your accounts in the browser extension, holding significant funds on them is unsafe.
-By definition, a browser is a "hot wallet" susceptible to a wide range of attacks, so keep your funds in cold storage when dealing with non-trivial amounts.
+Please note that all wallets that are connected to the internet are considered "hot wallets" that are susceptible to a wide range of attacks, so it is recommended to use cold storage when dealing with non-trivial amounts.

 Current popular cold storage solutions within the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ecosystem include